 Working remotely is great in itself, you are the master of your own destiny, in charge of how you use your time in the day, you can multitask to your heart’s content.
 However, there can be some elements that are hard to balance to achieve good productivity and mental well-being and the perfect work-life balance.

-What am I talking about I hear you say?
-Well, working from home has many advantages, but a few disadvantages too.
 We have heard from many people working from home during the lockdown and before and many speak of distractions at home or in a café they have visited to get out of the house or not being in the right mindset to work when at home.
-Step in the idea of co-working and there is a perfect blend of compromise between the home and the office.
-How do you work out if co-working is right for you and your business needs?
+Co-working can offer a solution and a perfect blend of compromise between the home and the office, but how do you work out if co-working is right for you and your business needs?

 Communal workspaces and shared office spaces can give you the mindset of going to work as well as dealing with the isolation that can creep in from being in a home environment all day.

-Co-working is often marketed at young entrepreneurs who thrive in an environment of social interaction, but what about the mid-life entrepreneurs and freelancers, and those now working from home during thew pandemic who also want this but also seek a professional environment?
+Co-working has often traditionally been marketed at young entrepreneurs who thrive in an environment of social interaction, but what about the mid-life entrepreneurs and freelancers, and those now working from home during thew pandemic who also want this but also seek a professional environment?
 Here at Heywood House, we have tried to tailor our co-working packages to meet the needs of all size businesses, freelancers and consultants, providing workspaces to cater to different working styles.

-So, what are the main advantages if you have been looking at co-working as an option?
+So, what are the main advantages of co-working as an option?